-Most modern thermostat will need batteries to operate properly.
+Most modern thermostats will need batteries to operate properly.

-Insert the compatible batteries and the faceplate should snap right on.
+Insert the compatible batteries, then snap the faceplate onto the front of the new thermostat.
 Consult the user manual if you run into any issues attaching the faceplate.

 Step 9: Test Out the New Thermostat

-With the new thermostat attached you will want to confirm the installation was done correctly.
+With the new thermostat attached, you will want to confirm the installation was done correctly.
+Restore the power to the HVAC system.
 Turn the heating and air system back on and test the thermostat.
-To do this, just turn the thermostat to a temperature higher, or lower than the current temperature.
-For example, in the summer if the current temperature is 76, you might want to turn it down to 72.
-Wait a second and you should hear the HVAC systems fan fire up.
+To do this, just turn the thermostat to a temperature higher or lower than the current temperature.
+For example, if the current temperature is 76°F, you might want to turn it down to 72°F. Within a few moments, you should hear the HVAC system's fan fire up.

-If nothing happens, turn the furnace back off and check the wiring.
-Feel free to call HomElectrical at 1-888-616-3532 and we will be glad to answer any question you may have.
+If nothing happens, cut off power to the system and check the wiring.
+Feel free to call HomElectrical at 1-888-616-3532 and we will be glad to answer any questions you may have.

 Reach out to HomElectrical today to find the best system for your home or office.